snps-steve/Offline-Image-Creator/README.md

     - Whether you need Reversing Labs containers (default: no).
     - Whether you need UBI (hardened) images (default: no).
 Please note: currently the script can't download the hardened Iron Bank images.
 I'm working on trying to fix that.

-6. **Authentication to Iron Bank registry**: If UBI images are required, you will be prompted to enter your Iron Bank username and CLI secret to authenticate.
+6. **Authentication to Iron Bank registry**: If Iron Bank hardened UBI images are required, you will be prompted to enter your Iron Bank username and CLI secret to authenticate (you won't be able to see the CLI secret).
+The script then creates a 'docker-config.json' file that contains the username, CLI secret, and the base64 encoded username:cli secret.
+The script pulls the information it needs from here to successfully authenticate to the Iron Bank repository.

 7. **Pulling images**: The script pulls the required images from Docker Hub or Iron Bank registry based on your selections.
-Again - for some reason not understood by me, two UBI images are pulled without issue but everything else ends with errors.

 8. **Saving images to tar files**: The pulled images are saved as tar files.